 Isaiah 54:16-17 tells us that even the blacksmith who blows the fire of coals and produces a weapon to use against us was created by God, and that no weapon fashioned against the servants of the Lord shall prevail.
 Psalm 24:1 says that the whole world and all people and things that dwell within it are the Lord’s.
 He is in control of all things, good, bad, and everything in between.
 And the blessed hope for those who believe is that he works all of it together for our good and his glory (Romans 8:28).

 God is unshaken when we cannot stand.
-He is in control when it feels like we have none over our crumbling world.
+He is in control when it feels like we don’t have any over our crumbling world.

 I Believe; Help My Unbelief